ddervs/ddervs.github.io/outreach.md

 Szegedy walks are the most general modern description of discrete-time quantum walks, the generalisation of classical random walks (Markov chains).
  My written notes can be found [here](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/szegedy_walks_talk.pdf).

-- I demonstrate for the [Principles of Programming course](http://www.cs.ucl.ac.uk/current_students/syllabus_index_2016_2017/undergrad/101p_principles_of_programming/) for the UCL Computer Science Department.
-This course is a first introduction to programming for undergraduates, using C.

-- I demonstrate for the [`MATLAB` course](http://ucl-cs-grad.github.io/matlabgrad/) for the UCL Computer Science Department.
-This course is designed to help graduate students unfamiliar with programming to be able to carry out and analyse the experiments for their research using `MATLAB`.

 - In March 2017, I gave a guest lecture for the Quantum Computation course in the [CDT in Quantum Technologies](www.uclq.org/centre-for-doctoral-training/) on the [*HHL algorithm*](https://en.wikipedia.org/wiki/Quantum_algorithm_for_linear_systems_of_equations).
 This is a quantum algorithm for solving linear systems of equations that under certain conditions is exponentially faster than any classical method.
 My typed notes can be found [here](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/HHL.pdf).

+- In the 2017/18 academic year I demonstrated for the [Principles of Programming course](http://www.cs.ucl.ac.uk/current_students/syllabus_index_2016_2017/undergrad/101p_principles_of_programming/) for the UCL Computer Science Department.
+This course is a first introduction to programming for undergraduates, using C.

+- In the 2016/17 academic year I demonstrated for the [`MATLAB` course](http://ucl-cs-grad.github.io/matlabgrad/) for the UCL Computer Science Department.
+This course is designed to help graduate students unfamiliar with programming to be able to carry out and analyse the experiments for their research using `MATLAB`.

 # Outreach